-- Raw materials for fruits and vegetables preservation- Kinds, varieties and types of useful raw materials, Geographical and seasonal distribution, quantityproduced. - Medicinal value, suitability for processing and preservation, - Effects of processing on the food value of preserved fruits and vegetablesand possible industrial applications and by the production of vinegar.
+- Raw materials for fruits and vegetables preservation- Kinds, varieties and types of useful raw materials, Geographical and seasonal distribution, quantityproduced. - Medicinal value, suitability for processing and preservation - Effects of processing on the food value of preserved fruits and vegetablesand possible industrial applications oil and vinegars, use of sugar, use of chemicals by fermentation and by the production of vinegar.